 - Time-out or "take a break" is a strategy to help students learn self-control.
 A student who is disrupting the work of the group is asked to leave for a few minutes.
 Give the student a chance to regain composure and rejoin the group on his or her own.

-This article originally appeared in Instructor magazine published by Scholastic.
+This article originally appeared in Teacher magazine.